 What’s more, a managed service may be more cost-effective and more accessible than building an in-house security team.
 By taking EDR capabilities and delivering them as a managed service, MDR providers can offer added benefits to their clients:

-- Event analysis—handling the hard work of analyzing the billions of security events, helping weed out false positives from genuine threats, often by augmenting machine learning with human analysis and support.
+- Event analysis—handling the hard work of analyzing potentially billions of security events, helping weed out false positives from genuine threats, often by augmenting machine learning with human analysis and support.